AntonioMarceddu/Facial_Expressions_Databases_Classifier/README.md

 ### Facial Expression Database Classifier
 Facial Expression Database Classifier (FEDC) is a program able to automatically classify images of some of the most used databases, depicting posed human faces:
 * Extended Cohn-Kanade Database (CK+);
+* FACES Database;
 * Facial Expression Recognition 2013 Database (FER2013);
 * Japanese Female Facial Expression (JAFFE);
 * Multimedia Understanding Group Database (MUG);
 * Radboud Faces Database (RaFD).

 In practice, FEDC exploits the pre-classification implemented by database creators.
 In addition to this, FEDC is also able to do several useful operations on images, in order to simplify the neural network training operations:
-* scaling of horizontal and vertical resolutions;
+* change image format;
 * conversion in grayscale color space;
 * histogram equalization;
-* face detection to crop the images to face only.
+* face detection to crop the images to face only;
+* scaling of horizontal and vertical resolutions;
+* subdivision in train, validation and test dataset.

 This allows, for the people who make use of this databases, to minimize the time necessary for their classification, so that they can dedicate directly to other tasks, such as training of a neural network.